lehongha/tech-book/AI-code-analysis.md

 - Misaligned Usage: Highly paid senior engineers might be using AI for complex architecture (high risk) rather than automating repetitive tasks (high value).

+- As AI transforms the workplace, business leaders should ask how they can harness the power of AI across the software development lifecycle to accelerate innovation and drive tangible benefits for customers.

 Goal:
 - Move from "trusting" the tool to quantifying its impact on delivery speed and code quality.